Complexity of $C_k$-coloring in hereditary classes of graphs: Introduction

 In this paper, we study the complexity of \col{H} for minimal non-bipartite graphs $H$, namely when $H$ is an odd cycle.
 We also extend these results to the \lcol{H} problem, also for even target cycles.

-Although \col{H} is well-studied for hereditary classes defined by infinitely many forbidden induced subgraph, not much is known for hereditary classes defined finitely many forbidden induced subgraphs.
-Here we initiate such a study for hereditary classes defined by a single forbidden induced subgraph.
+Although \col{H} is well-studied for hereditary classes characterized by infinitely many forbidden induced subgraphs~\cite{EST14,FHKN05,Kr93}, not much is known for hereditary classes characterized by a finite set of forbidden induced subgraphs~\cite{DBLP:journals/dam/FederHH09,DBLP:journals/dm/GalluccioHN00}.
+Here we initiate such a study for hereditary classes characterized by a single forbidden induced subgraph.